British Military & Criminal History:

 8363 Private William Wilby, 2nd Norfolk Regiment (Stratford family)

 His second posting was to Ireland where he was stationed in Belfast.
 During February 1911, he came home on 3 week's leave.
 This was the last time his family ever saw him.
-He sailed for India aboard the Motor Vessel Plassey he was then aged 18.
+The 1911 Census (conducted on 2 April 1911) records Private William Wilby at Britannia Barracks, Norwich.
+He sailed for India aboard the Motor Vessel Plassey.
 He was stationed at Belgaum south of Bombay in what is now Karnataka State.

 From India to Mesopotamia